tdavis6/dailySummaryEmail/README.md

 - SMTP_PASSWORD: The password of the sending account on the SMTP server (required)
 - SMTP_HOST: The host of the SMTP server (e.g. smtp.gmail.com) (required)
 - SMTP_PORT: The port of the SMTP server (defaults to 465 for SSL) (optional)
-- WEATHER_API_KEY: Your WeatherAPI.com weather API key. (free) (optional, required for weather compatibility)
+- WEATHER_API_KEY: Your WeatherAPI.com weather API key. (free) (optional)
 - UNIT_SYSTEM: METRIC or IMPERIAL. (optional, defaults to metric)
 - TIME_SYSTEM: 24HR or 12HR. (optional, defaults to 24HR)
 - LATITUDE: The latitude you wish to use for the weather and timezone. (optional)
 - LONGITUDE: The longitude you wish to use for the weather and timezone. (optional)
 - ADDRESS: The address of which the weather and timezone should be used. (optional, required if latitude and longitude are not given.
 Use quotes.)
-- TODOIST_API_KEY: Your Todoist API key (optional, required for Todoist compatibility)
+- TODOIST_API_KEY: Your Todoist API key (optional)
 - WEBCAL_LINKS: Link(s) for webcal or ics calendars of which the events should appear in the email.
   Use one string, seperated by commas.
-Do not quotes.
-(Optional, required for calendar compatibility)
+Do not quotes. (optional)
 - PUZZLES: True or False.
-Enables puzzles. (optional, required for puzzles) (defaults to false)
+Enables puzzles. (optional, defaults to false)
 - WOTD: True or False.
-Enables the Word of the Day. (optional, required for WOTD) (defaults to false)
+Enables the Word of the Day. (optional, defaults to false)
 - QOTD: True or False.
-Enables the Quote of the Day. (optional, required for QOTD) (defaults to false)
+Enables the Quote of the Day. (optional, defaults to false)
-- HOUR: The hour to send the email.
-(Defaults to the time when the container started.) (optional)
+- HOUR: The hour to send the email. (optional, defaults to the time when the container started)
-- MINUTE: The minute to send the email.
-(Defaults to the time when the container started.)
-(Optional)
+- MINUTE: The minute to send the email. (optional, defaults to the time when the container started)
-- LOGGING_LEVEL: Level for logging (defaults to INFO).
+- LOGGING_LEVEL: Level for logging (optional, defaults to INFO).
 Options: INFO, CRITICAL, DEBUG, WARNING.

 NOTE: You MUST provide either a coordinate pair or an address.